 My cooking pattern changes come wintertime.
 Salads [for dinner] don’t cut it after a cold commute home.
 I love my daily lunch salad but 2x/day is two much ;).
-Cozy meals that warm my body in addition to The Toy Cabin (The Stud’s nicknamed our apartment) come into rotation.
-Our oven is a great source of heat for us without central air; except this recipe created a lot of smoke in our 800 sq.ft.
+Cozy meals that warm my body in addition to the [old] apartment come into rotation.
+The oven is a great source of heat for us without central air; except this recipe created a lot of smoke in 800 sq.ft.
 So much that after opening windows, a door, and turning the fan up to high, I’m not sure our apartment warmed up.
 It was a sight.
 Worth it?
 Read on.

 This roast chicken.
 Oh, this one caught my eye.
 It used two techniques I had never tried. #1.
 No oil/water #2.
 Trussing.
 With so few ingredients, I had to give it a shot.